drf-forms/drf-schema-adapter/docs/docs/export_app/index.md

 # Exporter-app

-**DRF-schema-adapters** also allows you to export your endpoint ('s serialier definition) to frontend frameworks model (Ember.data models, Angular modules, angular-formly json files, Mobx definitions, ...).
+**DRF-schema-adapters** also allows you to export your endpoint ('s serialier definition) to frontend frameworks models (Ember.data models, Angular modules, angular-formly json files, Mobx+Axios models and stores definitions, ...).
 This can be done in 2 different ways:

 - on-the-fly generation